ArrowM/Queue-Bot/README.md

 `/mentions` - Get / Set whether users are displayed as mentions (on), or normal text (off).
 Normal text helps avoid the @invalid-user issue
 `/next` - Pull from a text queue
 `/pullnum` - Get / Set # of users to pull when manually pulling from a voice queue
-`/queues add` - Create a queue
-`/queues delete` - Delete a queue
-`/queues list` - List queues
+`/queues` - Add / delete / display queues
 `/shuffle` - Shuffle a queue
 `/size` - Get / Set size limit of a queue
 `/start` - Add the bot to a voice queue

 **Bot Management**
 `/mode` - Set display mode
-`/permission add user` & `/permission add role` - Grant bot permission to a user or role
-`/permission delete user` & `/permission delete role` - Revoke bot permission from a user or role
-`/permission list` - List users & roles with bot permission
+`/permission` - Add / delete / display users and roles with bot permissions

 ![Example of `/start`](docs/example.gif)